TraxDinosaur/Prexy/README.md

-# P-rexy API
+# Prexy API

-P-rexy API is a API application that provides access to over 20k HTTP, HTTPS, SOCKS4, and SOCKS5 proxies sourced from external providers.
+Prexy API is a API application that provides access to over 20k HTTP, HTTPS, SOCKS4, and SOCKS5 proxies sourced from external providers.
 This API is useful for various web scraping, security, and anonymization tasks.

 ## Features